-- assist Health in planning and developing its contribution to the IPS;
+- assist Health in planning, developing and implementing its contribution to the IPS;

 - show what information the agency proposes to publish, how and to whom the information will be published and how Health will otherwise comply with the IPS.

-ObjectivesThis Information Publication Scheme Plan outlines the mechanisms and procedures Health is required to undertake in managing and making available information.
+ObjectivesThis Information Publication Scheme Plan outlines the mechanisms and procedures Health is required to undertake in managing and making information available.
 This includes:

 - effectively and efficiently manage its information holdings that are relevant to the IPS;

 - identify all information required to be published, including this plan, under the IPS and identify additional information that can appropriately be published as its ‘optional information’;